toddmaustin/mojo-v/README.md

 ## 🚧 Project Status

 The Mojo-V reference platform release 0.92 implements secret integer and floating-point computation using a fixed symmetric key cipher.
-Mojo-V support three encryption modes: fast, strong, and proof-carrying.
+Mojo-V supports three encryption modes: fast, strong, and proof-carrying.
 As of this release, 64-bit secret computation is fully secretized and this early reference platform can be used for software development and red-teaming.
 Additional capabilities will be rolled out in future releases, including PKI support, LLVM compiler support, 32-bit RISC-V support, VIP-Bench benchmarks support, etc.

 **Specification Version:** 0.92  (October 2025)
 **Contact:** [mojov-devs@umich.edu](mailto:mojov-devs@umich.edu)